esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 **Q: How should these issues be addressed?**
 A:
-- Add controls to the video-element
+- Add controls to the video-element and do not make it autoplay by default.
 - implement `prefers-reduced-motion` so that no animations are running when that is turned on (such as the rotating sun)

--
+From solution:
+>💡Tip
+Under WCAG guidelines, any media that autoplays should have controls that allow the user to pause or stop playback.
+A best practice is to not make content autoplay at all.

 Page tested: https://workshop-design-people-skills.testingaccessibility.com/plan-your-trip/events.html

 ## Useful resources
 TODO: Add more  useful links.